A topic from the subject of Synthesis in Chemistry.

 1. Add salicylic acid and acetic anhydride to a flask.

-6. Wash the aspirin crystals with water.
+6. Wash the collected aspirin crystals with cold water to remove any remaining impurities.

 Share on: